donovanh/donovanh.github.com/codepen-dublin/index.md

 </div>

-Next hangout is Thursday, 1st October.
-[RSVP here](https://nvite.com/CodePenDublin/f788) to take part!
-Should be fun.
+Our next meetup is Thursday, 5th November.
+[RSVP here](https://nvite.com/CodePenDublin/a014) to take part!
+Will be fun.

 ## Social media